TangleSpace/hydralit/README.md

 ## **Hydralit >=1.0.3 now requires a minimum version of Streamlit >=0.86.x to fully support the recently migrated beta containers, if using Streamlit <=0.85.x please continue to use Hydralit <=1.0.2**

+## **Hydralit now fully supports all versions of Streamlit, including 1.4.0, despite the odd changes made in version 1.4.0 that completely broke Hydralit.**

 <br>
 <p align="center">
 	<a href="https://pepy.tech/project/hydralit/" alt="PyPI downloads">